 I was born and raised in these parts, and the rhythms and ways of this land were ingrained in me from the beginning.
 In the winter months, snow, rain, even ice would fall from the sky-if not with clockwork dependability, it was at least sufficiently reliable to remove winter coats from the basement and to wax the runners of my Radio Flyer sled in anticipation.
-Every winter the city would block traffic from the street in front of our house-a perfect incline for sledding and the fresh snow would quickly become compacted and slick under the sled runners of all the neighborhood children.

 In the spring, rain would reliably fall from the sky, reawakening life from the frozen soil.
-Rivers of runoff would flow down the gutters on either side of our hill, and on my walks to and from grade school-dressed, of course, in my yellow slicker with detachable hood and my buckle boots-I would step over the worms that the rains had brought to the surface, scattered about the worn and pitted sidewalk.
+Rivers of runoff would flow down the gutters on either side of our hill on my walks to and from grade school-dressed, of course, in my yellow slicker with detachable hood and my buckle boots.
 In the summer, rain would continue to fall, if less frequently, keeping our backyard garden green and growing.

 As summer dwindled down to the faded, drier days of autumn, soon a different form of precipitation would fall: colorful, drying leaves.
-As if prefiguring in dry form the approaching snowfall, the leaves would fill the air, drifting down to collect upon the browning
+As if prefiguring in dry form the approaching snowfall, the leaves would fill the air, drifting down to collect upon the browning lawns of the neighborhood.